Your Peterborough WordPress site has eleven plugins holding the booking together, and one of them updates at the worst time

 Exactly what you get

 A WordPress site that stops being a Jenga tower.
 A lightweight custom theme that stays fast under summer traffic.
 A booking and payment flow engineered in code instead of chained across plugins that fight each other.
 A smaller security surface.
 And no more dreading the auto-update that lands on the long weekend.
-It integrates live availability from your booking software, ties into your CRM (Customer Relationship Management) so guests are captured, and feeds your business intelligence dashboards so the marketing site and the operation finally share numbers.
+It integrates live availability from your booking software, ties into your CRM (Customer Relationship Management) so guests are captured, and feeds your business intelligence (BI) dashboards so the marketing site and the operation finally share numbers.

 How to choose a developer in Peterborough